- Tony Schumacher

-After completing a sweep of the NHRA's Western Swing two weeks ago, I'm now just three wins short of tying Joe Amato's Top Fuel career victory mark.
+After completing a sweep of the NHRA's Western Swing two weeks ago, I'm now just three wins short of tying Joe Amato's Top Fuel career victory mark, which stands at 52.

 Man, it's hard to comprehend that I'm approaching that kind of record.
 To be in the position I'm in right now really proves that the U.S. Army team is one of the best teams assembled in the history of the sport.

 Beyond the record book, we're truly focused on the ultimate mission of capturing a fifth consecutive world title.
 To that end, the Lucas Oil Nationals becomes the immediate challenge.

 We never, ever look ahead.
 We're quite aware that the other teams always are looking to take us down, so it's on us to be Army strong, just like our soldiers.
 If you're prepared emotionally and physically, you can handle anything.

 But after clinching the top seed in the Countdown to One phase of the Countdown to the Championship, we can travel to Minnesota's Land of the Lakes in somewhat of a relaxed mood.

 It's really great up there.
 The fans turn out from all over, including Canada.
 With all of the campers who come into town, I've heard people compare the Brainerd race weekend to NASCAR's Talladega (Ala.) weekends.
 Now, that's saying something.